holgerd77/holgerdrewes-resume/README.md

 # holgerdrewes-resume

-Repository for own resume created in Markdown
+Repository for own resume created in Markdown using [Markdown Resume Generator](https://github.com/there4/markdown-resume) library.